microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/sharepoint.md

 ---
 title: "SharePoint Provider"
-description: "Use the SharePoint provider to enable authentication and graph access for the Microsoft Graph Toolkit components"
+description: "Use the SharePoint provider inside your SharePoint web parts to power the components with Microsoft Graph access."
 localization_priority: Normal
 author: nmetulev
 ---